BedEd Compares Adjustable Bed Retailers

 Adjustable Bed Comparison Results

-First, here is the overview of results for the six adjustable bed brands compared.
+First, here is the overview of results for the several adjustable bed brands compared.
 Each variable was ranked on a scale of 1-5, with 5 being best.

 |Brand||Consumer Ratings||Price||Health Benefits||Durability||Warranty||Total|

 How the ranking was done: